Birding Around the Las Vegas Springs Preserve

 The Las Vegas Springs Preserve is located in central Las Vegas, just northwest of downtown at the intersection of Valley View Blvd and Meadows Lane.

-From downtown Las Vegas, drive north (actually west here) on Highway 95 North for about 2 miles to Valley View.
+From downtown Las Vegas, drive west on Highway 95 North for about 2 miles to Valley View.
 Exit Highway 95, turn left onto Valley View, and drive south for about 1/4-miles to Meadows Lane (Table 1, Site 1).
 Turn left onto Meadows Lane and drive east through the main gate and into the Las Vegas Springs Preserve.
 Parking lots are located on the west side of the preserve.
 The entrance pavilion (Table 1, Site 2) is located adjacent to the parking lots.

 Las Vegas Springs Preserve

-Spring pool near original Las Vegas Spring/
+Cottonwood tree near original Las Vegas Spring

 Hours

-During summer, 10 AM to 10 PM, expect for early closures due to special events.
+During summer, 10 AM to 6 PM, expect for early closures due to special events.
 During winter, 10 AM to 6 PM.
 Trails close at dusk.

 Las Vegas Springs Preserve

-Trail through restored Mojave Desert Scrub.
+Trail through restored Mojave Desert Scrub

 Fees

 Entrance to the outdoor portions of the Las Vegas Springs Preserve is free, although visitors are required to get a pass at the ticket booth.
-The free pass provides access to the trail system, the botanical gardens, and the gift shop, Cafe, and other common areas.
+The free pass provides access to the trail system, the botanical gardens, and the gift shop, cafe, and other common areas.

 Las Vegas Springs Preserve

-Desert Demonstration Garden.
+Desert Demonstration Garden

 Specialties